chocolatey/choco-wiki/GettingStarted.md

 * **Packages are Independent and Portable.** When you deploy through multiple systems or want to migrate from one to another, you can take the work you've done with Chocolatey with you.
 How is that for some major time-savings?
 * **Test Your Deployments.** When's the last time you tested that deployment script you wrote for SCCM?
 Write it as a Chocolatey package instead and then you can test your infrastructure to be more comfortable when you push that change out to your constituents.
 * **Completely Offline and Secure.** Chocolatey has zero call home, requires no network access to use (although we recommend for ease of management, you at least have internal network access!).
 Chocolatey does come with a default source that is the community repository.
 Turn that off and set up your own sources (FOR FREE).
 See our [guide on organizatonal use|How-To-Setup-Offline-Installation]] to get started (it even has scripts!).
 * **Create Your Own Deployment Packages** (FOR FREE) and, get this, **use them internally** (FOR FREE).
+Get started as simply as `choco new <name>` and then check out the "just in time" documentation interweaved right into the output!
 * **PowerShell Automation.** You know those little scripts you've been writing for software deployments for years?
 Welcome to a breath of fresh air, you are going to love Chocolatey!
 * **Manage Dependencies With Ease.** You ever have a very complex, specific installation order?
 It becomes suddenly very easy when you are using a package manager like Chocolatey.
 Then you can concentrate on harder problems, like what flavor to add to your coffee today.
 * **Open Source Licensing Is Ready for Business.** We have Apache v2 licensing, no special restrictions need apply.
-* **Commercial Options Add Support + AMAZING Features** - Our top of the line [Chocolatey for Business (C4B) edition](https://chocolatey.org/compare#compare) includes over 20+ features that take Chocolatey to the next level and make it a full software management solution and not just a package manager.
+* **Commercial Options Add Support + AMAZING Features.** Our top of the line [Chocolatey for Business (C4B) edition](https://chocolatey.org/compare#compare) includes over 20+ features that take Chocolatey to the next level and make it a full software management solution and not just a package manager.
 Go ahead, right click on an installer and create a fully unattended software deployment in 5 seconds!
 If you have any issues, our support team is ready and waiting to help you move forward.
 * **Customers Help Define Our Work.** We determine and prioritize our work based on where customers want things to go.
 We are building a platform, and we are working with you to make it better.
 * **Security Is Our Focus.** Take a stroll through our security page.
 With everything we design, we focus on scalability, simplicity, and security.
 * **Bridge the Gap.** Have you started to look at moving from those legacy automation systems to something more modern like Ansible, Puppet, or Chef and didn't know where to start?
 Start shifting the software management over to Chocolatey and taking those existing infrastructure/end point management tools back to just the remote deployment.
 Then when you are ready, you shift over to those modern automation solutions without needing to rewrite everything!
 Those Chocolatey packages work in both places!

 **"But some of the software I manage is extremely complex and difficult to install."** You mean like [Office](https://chocolatey.org/packages/Office365ProPlus), [SQL Server](https://github.com/DarwinJS/ChocolateyDesignPatterns/tree/af7896893de95bdd5c3c430a8cf7a1b6aa8f0983/mssqlserver-standard), or Oracle?
 How about MatLab?
 AutoCAD?
-All can easily be managed with Chocolatey.
+All can be more easily managed with Chocolatey.
 Stop torturing yourself, give Chocolatey a shot.
 Trust us, you'll never go back to those earlier methods.
 Come into modern software management and automation.
 It's available, and it's for Windows!!

 **"I deal with software installers that don't install silently."** We have solutions for those badly behaved installers as well, we even have a team of folks that whip those badly behaved installers into shape for a low cost (provided you are using a commerical edition of Chocolatey).

-All were saying is, it's time to step out of the dark ages and stop either doing things manually or stop killing yourself trying to work directly with those complex systems.
+All we're saying is, it's time to step out of the dark ages and stop either doing things manually or stop killing yourself trying to work directly with those complex systems.
 Rub a little Chocolatey on them, stop powering through extra work at night, and go home to see your family in the evening because you look at modern software automation and a tool that uses a lot of common sense.
 Have confidence in your deployments and get the right information back to fix quickly when things go wrong.
 Chocolatey has been around for nearly ten years, thousands of companies and hundreds of thousands of people use it.
 Lean on a solution that works.
 It will change your life, it may get you a raise.
 You will get more done in the same amount of time, setting you apart from your peers.

 ### Already familiar with other package managers?